mercator-ocean/copernicus-marine-toolbox/doc/usage/login-usage.rst

     password :
     INFO - Configuration files stored in /Users/foo/.copernicusmarine

 If the ``.copernicusmarine-credentials`` file already exists, the system will ask for confirmation before overwriting it.
-You can also use option ``–-overwrite`` or ``--overwrite-configuration-file`` to skip confirmation.
+You can also use option ``–-force-overwrite`` to skip confirmation.

 You can also use the ``--skip-if-user-logged-in`` option to prevent overwriting the configuration file if the user is already logged in.